Sign In Forgot Password

 Any student whose family is a primary member of Beth El in good financial standing may apply.

-To be considered for a service grant, the applicant must continue Jewish education as a full time student at Beth El Synagogue Talmud Torah, Beth El Synagogue Hebrew High School, Friedel Jewish Academy or an approved alternative.
+To be considered for a service grant, the applicant must continue Jewish education as a full time student at Beth El Synagogue Talmud Torah, Beth El Synagogue Hebrew High School or an approved alternative.

 Other criteria required for award of a service grant: